AI in Pedagogy

 UNESCO Progression: Understand → Apply → Create

-Cognitive Offloading, TAM, and What I See in Class
+Productive Friction, Trust, and What I See in Class

 Risk-control loop showing cognitive offloading risk mitigated through PRIME checks and feedback

-In practice, productive friction protects learning quality: students verify and revise before they accept AI outputs.
+Productive friction protects learning quality: students verify and revise before they accept AI outputs.

 Practical Classroom Policy